Faculty and Staff Career Toolkit

 • 15 - 20 minute mini session on Making Connections/Networking

-• How to gain experience as a new student
+• How to gain relevant experience

-Suggested topics for upper level courses:
+Suggested topics for upper level students:

 • The job and internship search